-Dr. Anadelia Romo received her B.A. in History from Princeton University and her M.A. and Ph.D. in History at Harvard University.
+Dr. Anadelia Romo received her B.A. in History from Princeton University and her M.A. and Ph.D. in History from Harvard University.
 Her area of specialty is Latin America and her research examines race in modern Brazil.
-She is further interested in the broader African diaspora in Latin America, and questions of race and inequality.
-Her latest research explores the intersections between modernist art, the early origins of tourism, and race in Brazil.
+She is also interested in the broader African diaspora in Latin America, with a particular focus on questions of race and inequality.
+Her latest research explores the intersections between modernist art and race in Brazil.

-Dr. Romo’s publications include articles in The Journal of Latin American Studies as well as forthcoming work in The Americas.
-Her first book, Brazil's Living Museum: Race, Reform and Tradition in Bahia (UNC Press, 2010), examines the discourse among Bahian intellectuals and state officials from the abolition of slavery in 1888 to the start of Brazil's military regime in 1964, and uncovers how the state's nonwhite majority moved from being viewed as a source of embarrassment to being a critical component of Bahia's identity.
-Her most recent project turns to a remarkable, yet neglected set of sources for modern Brazilian history: tourist guides produced within Salvador, Bahia in the decades from 1940 to 1970.
-These guides, many of which were illustrated by some of the most important modernist artists of the era, provide a fresh window into the formation of racial ideology in Salvador.
-Her current book manuscript explores how this genre used both text and image to re-envision the city, its inhabitants, and questions of race and identity.
+Dr. Romo’s first book, Brazil's Living Museum: Race, Reform and Tradition in Bahia (UNC Press, 2010), examines the discourse among Bahian intellectuals and state officials from the abolition of slavery in 1888 to the start of Brazil's military regime in 1964.
+In the book she uncovers how the state's nonwhite majority moved from being viewed as a source of embarrassment by the elite to being a critical component of Bahia's identity.

 Educational Background :